-- [¶1] Taxpayers appealed the 2020 assessments of their residential improved properties in Natrona County, claiming Assessor overvalued the properties.
-Upon appealing, Taxpayers immediately sought access to the valuation information underlying Assessor's assessments, in particular the "Statements of Consideration" for property sales within the Land Economic Area that Assessor relied upon to value and adjust values.
+- [¶ 1] Taxpayers appealed the 2020 assessments of their residential improved properties in Natrona County, claiming Assessor overvalued the properties.
+Upon appealing, Taxpayers immediately sought access to the valuation information underlying Assessor's assessments, in particular the "Statements of Consideration" for property sales within the "Land Economic Area" that Assessor relied upon to value and adjust value.
 During the hearing, Taxpayers asserted before the Natrona County Board of Equalization (County Board) that Assessor did not comply with Wyoming statute because the Assessor's Office did not provide the required access to underlying valuation data.
 Taxpayers claimed they were unable to fully evaluate the assessed values.
-Taxpayers sought to limit Assessor's admission of valuation evidence in light of his failure to divulge valuation data to Taxpayers.
-The County Board, without addressing Taxpayers' allegations of pre-hearing noncompliance, ruled on the merits that Taxpayers did not prove that Assessor incorrectly valued the five residential properties. - [¶2] The Wyoming State Board of Equalization, Chairman E. Jayne Mockler, Vice-Chairman Martin L. Hardsocg, and Board Member David L. Delicath, reviewed the record and briefs of the parties, including all pre-hearing materials.
-We find that because Assessor denied Taxpayers adequate access to the valuation information supporting the contested assessments, as Wyoming Statutes section 39-13-109(b)(i) (2021) required, the County Board improperly affirmed the assessments.
+The County Board, without addressing Taxpayers' allegations of noncompliance, ruled that Taxpayers did not prove that Assessor incorrectly valued the four residential properties. - [¶2] The Wyoming State Board of Equalization, Chairman E. Jayne Mockler, Vice-Chairman Martin L. Hardsocg, and Board Member David L. Delicath, reviewed the record and briefs of the parties, including all pre-hearing materials.
+We find that because Taxpayers were denied adequate access to Assessor's valuation information, as Wyoming Statutes section 39-13-109(b)(i) (2021) required, the County Board improperly proceeded with the hearing and affirmed the assessments.
 We reverse and remand the appeals to the County Board for rehearing.